demonrik/HDHR-DVR-docker/README.md

 Docker Wrapper for SiliconDust's HDHomeRun DVR Record Engine

-Image based no Alpine Linux https://alpinelinux.org/
+Image based no Alpine Linux https://alpinelinux.org/ At this time the Ajax framework used is limited to PHP7 and thus the image will stick with Alpine 3.15 as 3.16 moves to PHP8 and removes PHP7

-Contains a script to download the latest engine when the engine is started.
+This container image built does not contain a binary of the silicondust record engine.
+It is assumed since the user has the ability to download the docker image then they have internet capability to get the latest engine - and thus the image contains a script to download the latest engine when the engine is started.
+Besides, you need internet for the DVR anyway.
 To update the engine stop the container and then start it again and it will get the latest.

-Is important for HDHomeRun system to have everything on the same Network.
+Note - at this time the nginx and php configurations will be restored to defaults.

-thus run the container with the host network selected, i.e.
+Is important for HDHomeRun system to have everything on the same Network to scan for tuners, etc. thus run the container with the host network selected, i.e.
 ```
 --network host